-MailerLite also offers a generous selection of predesigned landing page templates, something that we’ve come to expect from the tool by now.
+MailerLite also offers a generous selection of predesigned templates for landing pages, something that we’ve come to expect from the email marketing tool by now.

-ConvertKit also offers an attractive array of predesigned landing page templates, but makes the customization process a little more complex, given the lack of a drag and drop editor.
+ConvertKit also offers an attractive array of predesigned templates for landing pages, but makes the customization process a little more complex, given the lack of a drag and drop editor.

 It’s easy to change the landing page’s color palette and font styles, but aside from basics like these, ConvertKit is pretty limited in this regard.

 Verdict: If your landing page needs include advanced customization, MailerLite’s going to be your choice here.
 It offers just that little bit of extra value, while also allowing you to keep things simple, the way ConvertKit does.
-So we’re awarding this round to MailerLite.
+So MailerLite wins another round.

 Effective form building is an absolutely critical part of running successful email marketing campaigns and both MailerLite and ConvertKit offer some excellent functionality in this space.
 Let’s take a look at where these two products differ in this space.